-As a result, Amka can harness the spiritual energies of the “Aurora Borealis” and Arctic.
+As a result, Amka can harness the spiritual energies of the “Aurora Borealis” and the Arctic.
 Aka Snowguard, Amka joined the Champions, a team of young heroes who desired to rectify the state of distrust by the people towards superheroes in general.

 Illyana Rasputin, aka Magik, is the sister of Piotr Rasputin (Colossus of the X-Men).
 Her inborn powers are inter-dimensional travel.
 This female superhero is able to open portals to Limbo (a magical dimension of demons) and back and thereby travel through space and time.

 However, most of her power comes from her demon/spell training while she was stuck in the hell-dimension Limbo.